51 Website Color Schemes (With Examples)

 bright accent

-If you want to direct the user’s attention to a particular section of your page (for example, a CTA), you can do that by using an accent color — this is a color that you can use in smaller quantities compared to the rest of the color scheme.
+If you want to direct the user’s attention to a particular section of your page (for example, a CTA), you can do that by using an accent color – this is a color that you use in smaller quantities compared to the rest of the color scheme.

 While you can also use vivid, bold, or neutral colors for this purpose, using a very bright color with a neutral color like grey will likely create a staggering effect, as you can see in this example.